How Glossier Turned Customer Feedback into a Cult Beauty Brand

 4. Prioritize the “Hero Product” Strategy

-Actionable Takeaway: Start with a few high-quality products that meet specific customer needs.
-Prioritize quality over quantity.
+Actionable Takeaway: Start with a few products that solve specific problems.
+Perfect them, build a strong following, and then expand.
+Quality always wins over quantity. 🏆

 5. Use Content as a Key Marketing Tool